 Postcards prove that even in our digital age, the printed word still has great power.

-Postcards have the ability to turn your head, inspire and excite you.
+Postcards can turn your head, inspire and excite you.
 Think of the resort postcard that lands in your mailbox and makes you want to book a reservation that day.
 Or the postcard that reveals an irresistible home for sale.
 Even though you are happy where you live, you wind up taking a house tour.
-The visual tied to the message really inspires people to take action.
+The visual tied to the message really inspires people to act.

 The staff at PFL can assist you in printing the personalized postcards that take your business to the next level.
-While 120# glossy stock is most popular, we have a range of stocks and finishes to choose from.
-There are many options to choose from-you can even create a totally custom size!
+While 120# glossy paper stock is most popular, we have a range of stocks and finishes to choose from.
+Our standard sizes are a great place to start, but we can make just about any size and shape that you like.
 Print on one or both sides, include text on the back and print in full color if you like.
 It's up to you.
 We'll include aqueous coating for no charge, plus you can really get some attention with super shiny UV coating.